-In February 2007, we completed the sale of approximately 3 million shares of common stock in a public offering for \$7.05 per share.
-The net proceeds of the sale of common stock after offering expenses and underwriting fees was approximately \$19.4 million.
-We intend to use the remaining proceeds from this offering for working capital and other general corporate purposes, including possible future product or business acquisitions in connection with the planned expansion of our solar and semiconductor businesses.
+In November 2007 (fiscal 2008), we completed the sale of 2.5 million shares of Common Stock in a public offering for \$14.41 per share.
+The net proceeds of the sale of Common Stock after offering expenses and underwriting fees was approximately \$33.6 million.
+In February 2007 (fiscal 2007), we completed the sale of approximately 3

-As of September 30, 2007, and 2006, cash, cash equivalents and restricted cash were \$18.8 million, and \$6.4 million, respectively.
-Our working capital increased \$18.6 million to \$30.5 million as of September 30, 2007, compared to \$11.9 million as of September 30, 2006.
-Our ratio of current assets to current liabilities increased to 3.6:1 as of September 30, 2007 from 2.6:1 as of September 30, 2006.
-The increase in cash and working capital resulted primarily from the \$19.4 million raised from the public offering of common stock during February 2007.
-The increase was partially offset by \$4.2 million of capital expenditures, primarily a building acquired in The Netherlands, which is expected to increase the capacity of our semiconductor and solar equipment segment.
+As of September 30, 2008, and 2007, cash, cash equivalents and restricted cash were \$38.5 million and \$18.8 million, respectively.
+Our working capital increased \$26.7 million to \$57.2 million as of September 30, 2008, compared to \$30.5 million as of September 30, 2007.
+Our ratio of current assets to current liabilities decreased to 3.2:1 as of September 30, 2008 from 3.6:1 as of September 30, 2007.
+The increase in cash and working capital resulted primarily from the \$33.6 million raised from the public offering of Common Stock in November 2007.
+We utilized approximately \$7.4 million for the purchase of R2D and \$3.1 million of capital expenditures, primarily building improvements and machinery and equipment in The Netherlands increasing the capacity of our solar and semiconductor equipment segment.

-As of September 30, 2007, our principal sources of liquidity consisted of \$18.4 million of cash and cash equivalents, \$0.4 million of restricted cash and \$2.0 million in available domestic credit facilities.
+As of September 30, 2008, our principal sources of liquidity consisted of \$37.5 million of cash and cash equivalents and \$1.0 million of restricted cash.
 Restricted cash consists of bank guarantees in excess of our European overdraft facility.
-The bank guarantees are required by certain customers from whom amounts have been received in advance of shipment.
-Our revolving line of credit with Silicon Valley Bank contains certain financial and other covenants.
-We were in compliance with these covenants and had no outstanding borrowings under these lines as of September 30, 2007.
-Effective June 30, 2007, we terminated the \$1.0 million export credit facility at no cost to us.
+The bank guarantees are required by certain customers from whom deposits have been received in advance of shipment.
+Effective April 2007, our \$2.0 million credit facility with Silicon Valley Bank expired and was not renewed as it was no longer needed.